dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 Default requests submit a `RunRequest` through Temporal orchestration and start the local runtime when no healthy runtime is running.

-Default sidecar submissions are built from resolved runtime context and `RunRequest` payloads.
+Default submissions are built from resolved runtime context and `RunRequest` payloads.
 The foreground rollback runtime has been removed after its release-window deprecation period: `--foreground` is no longer accepted, and API code that sets `Options.use_orchestration = False` receives a clear `ValueError`.
-Removed sidecar-named option attributes raise `AttributeError` instead of becoming stale state.
+Removed migration-era option attributes raise `AttributeError` instead of becoming stale state.
 Legacy helper surfaces accept explicit argument dictionaries rather than ambient parser state.
 New orchestration behavior should be expressed as `RunRequest` payloads, Temporal workflows, and